Christmas volunteering ideas | 2019 and 2020

 - Weather: Cool (19°C/66°F) but sunny.

-Nepal is a primarily Hindu state, which means that Christmas is not a major festival.
-December is rice harvesting season and the big event in Pokhara commemorating the harvest season, celebrates Annapurna, the goddess of food.
-It commences on the 28th of December and is soon followed by the Phewa Festival on the 1st of January.
+Nepal is a primarily Hindu state.
+This means that Christmas is not a major festival.
+December is rice harvesting season and so, the big event in Pokhara during this time is to commemorate the harvest season.

 Nepal is still recovering from the 2015 earthquake that destroyed many monuments of national and spiritual significance, as well as essential infrastructures.
-Although it has been years since the earthquake hit, there is still a lot of renovation work that needs to be done, and you can help.
-We focus on assisting primarily with educational facility repairs and construction in order to advance the objectives set under United Nations Sustainable Development Goal (UNSDG) four: Quality Education.
+Although it has been years since the earthquake hit, there is still a lot of renovation work that needs to be done and, as a volunteer, you can make a contribution.

 Volunteering on some of our women’s empowerment initiatives in Nepal is also an option.
 On this project, you will help provide Nepali women with the support they need to empower themselves socially and economically.